PCMBarber/gr_project1/README.md

 <h1>Design Ideas</h1><br>

+<p>My initial idea for this project was based upon a forum, the use of a user id to connect to a games database and add titles and multiple reviews for that title along with the nickname chosen as a form of identity for the input.<br>

-<p>In this project, i will set up a database that will hold three tables, one for Games, one for user ID and the other for Reviews.<br><br>
+This project required a database that will hold three tables, one for Games, one for user ID and the other for Reviews.<br><br>

 In the games table, it will hold a unique id for the game added, then brief information about the game: ID, title, genre.<br><br>